Aerokrishna/Blitz/README.md

 # Blitz ⚡
 Blitz is a lightweight library for **data transmission between a Python script (or ROS) and a microcontroller**.
-It lets you easily send structured packets to your MCU and receive data back — whether you want to **visualize it in Python/RViz** or **control hardware like motors** via ROS topics.
+It lets you easily send structured packets to your MCU and receive data back — whether you want to **visualize it in Python/RViz** or **control hardware like motors** via ROS topics or just a Python script.

 Blitz offers a simple configuration and API, serving as a clean alternative to heavier communication stacks.